richard-senior/GML/README.md

 foo = GrblCommand.processGrbl("/temp/raw.nc","/temp/processed.nc")
 # You may use the response (foo) to continue working on the GCode if desired, or just ignore it.
 ```

+## example

+## contributing
+I realise this code is a mess.
+I literally hacked it together to perform a task I needed doing at the time.
+I want to begin refactoring this to use PLY for the parsing of the GCODE import, perhaps use Lexx to break
+the code into blocks based on various hueristics, rather than by postprocessing LexToken's manually.
+If you wish to help or offer feature suggestions, please let me know.